Power spray equipment freeze damage is expensive in repair expense, downtime & missed appointments. That’s why winterizing sprayers matters.

 - Build a pump heater by hanging a light bulb inside a cardboard box over your pump.
 Be sure there is no fire risk.

-- Remove filter cup from body to drain filter.
+- Remove filter cup from the body to drain filter.

 - Drain water from equipment before an expected freeze.